 Create Your Own Handwriting Sheets

-Using our Handwriting widget, create a worksheet that focuses just on the letters your students may be struggling with!
+Using our handwriting widget, create a worksheet that focuses just on the letters your students may be struggling with!
 Again, keep an eye on these students and assess if this is too confusing for them.
-In that case, mix up letters that they are comfortable with and those they need extra practice with.
+In that case, mix up letters that they are comfortable with and those where you often need to correct letter reversal so they can get extra practice.

-We have one last game to finish off the list of ideas!
+We have one last game to finish off the list of ideas for correcting letter reversal issues.
 In pairs, give students a particular letter.
 In this example, I have used ‘b’ and ‘d’.

 Students play just like tic-tac-toe but using their letters instead of x and o!
 It’s is a great activity to pull out when you only have five minutes left!